Harthill, Scotland: Overview

 Polkemmet deep mine coal pit closed during the miners' strike in 1984 due to a mistake by the pickets, who stopped the firemen going in to keep the pumps maintained and the water at bay, which lead to an unrecoverable flooding of the pit.

 The only evidence remaining of Polkemmet colliery is a few buildings on the corner of Dixon Terrace (Whitburn) and the building which is now Buildbase.
 If you stand facing the buildings with your back to the council tip, the windings stood to the right and the canteen was near where the bend on the road now is.

-A steam engine known as a Pug, as was used to pull the coal wagons, is now on display in the local Polkemmet Country Park, formerly the private estate of the local land owning Baillie dynasty.
+A steam engine, known as a "Pug", which was used to pull the coal wagons, is now on display in the local Polkemmet Country Park, formerly the private estate of the local land-owning Baillie dynasty.

-Many other mines were dotted around the surrounding area, including the Benhar pit to the west side of Harthill.
+Many other mines were dotted around the surrounding area, including the Benhar pit to the west of Harthill.

-Harthill, Eastfield and Greenrigg form something of a single village entity now, but each retains its independent close-knit identity.
+Harthill, Eastfield, and Greenrigg form something of a single village entity now, but each retains its independent close-knit identity.

 Harthill is located on the A8 and M8 corridors between Scotland's two largest cities, Edinburgh and Glasgow, with the village by-passed in 1965 by the first constructed section of the M8 motorway.
 Scotland's first motorway service station, Heart of Scotland services, was also built at Harthill in 1971 and is located a few hundred yards north of the village.
-Originally leased and operated by Blue Star to serve M8 traffic, the service station incorporated a landmark motorway footbridge and a corporate business suite which could be leased for meetings or events – being half-way between Scotland's two major cities.
+Originally leased and operated by Blue Star to serve M8 traffic, the service station incorporated a landmark motorway footbridge, and a corporate business suite which could be leased for meetings or events – being half-way between Scotland's two major cities.
 It was never a success as the M8 is basically a 45-mile commuter route.

 The service station, known as Harthill Services, was completely redeveloped around 2006 and renamed Heart of Scotland services.
-A modern and stylish replacement footbridge bridge over the motorway, which was designed by Buro Happold, opened in October 2008 and cost £5 million, completed the redevelopment.
+A modern replacement footbridge, which was designed by Buro Happold, and cost £5 million, opened in October 2008, and completed the redevelopment.
 The land is still owned by Transport Scotland and the current site operator is BP.

 The number 900 bus links Harthill with Edinburgh and Glasgow every 15 minutes from the Harthill service station.
-A park and ride system operates for car and bike owners for direct access to these centres.
+A park and ride system operates here for car and bike owners.
 Local bus connections terminate here also.

 Local industries comprise food distribution and the manufacture of plastics.

 Harthill is sometimes considered an isogloss, as it is around here that there is a distinct change from the West Central Scots accent spoken further into Lanarkshire to the East Central Scots spoken in West Lothian.
-Around 15 miles to the north-west, Castlecary is another location alongside a motorway perceived to denote a shift between dialects as well as local authorities.
+Around 15 miles to the north-west, Castlecary - also alongside a motorway - is perceived to be the location of a shift between dialects; as well as being on the border between local authorities.